 1. 夜間, 週間, 月間, and 年間 are all formal and more likely to be used in the written language. 週間 and 年間 are common in the spoken language, but they are still more formal.

-7. If you want to realistically go past two units of time either direction (past or future), it is more practical to say things 5年前 (five years ago) or 3日前 (three days ago).
+8. If you want to realistically go past two units of time either direction (past or future), it is more practical to say something like 5年前 (five years ago) or 3日前 (three days ago).
 Of course, sometimes one of these cooler phrases like さきおととい (= 3日前).
 Nevertheless, ＃+ Time Phrase + 前(before)/後 (after) is more frequently used once you leave the sphere of the common words like きのう, きょう, あした, etc.

 1. 昨夜、10時に寝た。（More common)